 Partners in Rhyme is a children’s theatre and storytelling company that my wife Lucy Curtin and I set up in 2007 to perform in schools and theatres and at festivals and other events.
 Our first show was Ardwenna the Fair, my rhymed story about an arrogant king and a magical princess.

 The company is made up of Lucy as director/actor with myself as writer/actor, plus other performers and musicians – including our son Theo and daughter Tara! – as we need them.
-Lucy, who also works as a storyteller, trained at Webber Douglas, one of London’s leading drama schools.
+Lucy, who also teaches drama and works as a storyteller, trained at Webber Douglas, one of London’s leading drama schools.
 Most of our performers are professionally trained.
-Oh, and not everything we do is in rhyme!
+Oh, and not everything we do is in rhyme.
+And to Len Goodman all I can say is – we were here first!

-Drama sessions for 13-15 year olds (LAMDA group)
+Drama sessions for 12-16 year olds (LAMDA groups)

 Lucy also teaches individual/ paired LAMDA examinations and coaches students for drama school auditions.